-Plot the data and results from segmentation for a single sample x an object of class DNAcopy resulting from analyzing data from copy number array experiments.
+Plot the data and results from segmentation for a single sample х an object of class DNAcopy resulting from analyzing data from copy number array experiments. sampleid the sample for which the plot is requested.
+Should be a valid sample name or number.
+If missing the first sample is plotted.